 He liked to believe he had understood her, a long time ago.
 The first time he’d seen her, she was a raging girl of twelve, who had just seen her parents killed and had been taken from her home to live with strangers.
 He was twenty-six and seeing the girl to her foster family had been his first mildly important assignment.
 But his patience had somehow managed to create a semblance of trust between them.
 They never mentioned her parents or her life before the massacre.
 She cried when she thought nobody could see her, but most of the time she bottled her feelings deep inside and never let anyone guess what she thought of her situation.
 After a while, he had left her to her new life and never heard of her for five years.
 He came back to assess the situation for the Queen, and he barely recognized the girl.
 The raging wildling with messy hair had transformed into an extremely quiet young woman.
 And that was when she had broken her tutor’s wrist, right under his eyes.
 After that day, no matter how hard he’d try, he could never reach out to her again.

-When Sedna had turned twenty-two, Lady Janis Matrya had sent the girl away.
+When Sedna had turned twenty-four, Lady Janis Matrya had sent the girl away.
 Wesley couldn’t help the smile coming up to his lips as he remembered Sedna’s quiet air of triumph when she departed the rich Matrya Estate.

 He got up and went on the balcony for some air; it was so hot it seemed too thick to breathe.
 The suns were still high in the sky, baking the walls of the Mansion, but he shuddered despite the heat.
 This place had always unnerved him, leaving him an aftertaste of danger, of exposure.
 The whole world seemed to hurt, but not because of its past heavy with death and destruction; from above, the blood-red globe reminded him of a stilled heart, torn away from its rightful seat in a rib cage.
 To him, Edin was a long and intense cry of pain, the Ocean carrying to his ears the sighs of a planet mourning its own aridity, and under his eyes the flayed beach was empty but for the ghosts of drums and dances.
 Every detail made his senses delightfully sore; the suns, the dry sand, the howls of unknown creatures in the desert, and even Sedna.
 He started when he overheard her voice, somewhere above his balcony.
 “What clothes do I want packed?
 All of them, of course.”
 He didn’t hear what the servant answered back.
 “Yes, all of them.
 I’m not going on holiday, Mariel.
 I’m going to Olympia.”
-Her determination made him shiver.

 Did you like it?